Brauckhoff/biopixR/joss/paper.md

 development of efficient methods for extracting biological information from images, thereby eliminating the necessity for the use of complex laboratory equipment.
-Software that extracts attributes such as fluorescence intensity, size and shape allow for bead encoding and differentiation between populations, thereby enhancing multiplexing capabilities [@Zhang_2019].
+Software that extracts attributes such as fluorescence intensity, size and shape allow for microbead encoding and differentiation between populations, thereby enhancing multiplexing capabilities [@Zhang_2019].

 Microbead-based emulsion Polymerase Chain Reaction (ePCR) assays, which are typically analyzed using fluorescence-activated cell sorting (FACS) [@Fraser_2015], could potentially benefit from the use of imaging techniques.
-As this software is capable of analyzing bead-based ePCR by modifying droplet images to appear distinct.
+As this software is capable of analyzing microbead-based ePCR by preprocessing brightfield droplet images with the provided gap-filling algorithm.
 The aforementioned applications extend to the assessment of wastewater for the detection of microplastics [@Ding_2020], the real-time localization in microbead-based drug delivery systems [@Bannerman_2016], and other fields of life science, such as cell biology.